OSGeo/gdal/doc/source/programs/gdal_raster_footprint.rst

     as coordinates in the CRS of the raster (or the one specified with :option:`--dst-crs`).
     If specifying ``pixel``, the coordinates of the footprint geometry are column and line indices.

-.. option:: --dst-crs <CRS_DEF>

-    Target CRS of the output file.
-The <CRS_DEF> may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.
-    Specifying this option implies ``--coordinate-system=georeferenced``.
-    The footprint is reprojected from the CRS of the source raster to the specified CRS.

-.. option:: --split-multipolygons

-    When specified, multipolygons are split as several features each with one single polygon.

 .. option:: --convex-hull